popey/popey.com-blog/content/post/2021/01/null.md

 ## ∅

-A year or so ago, at a company sprint I gave a lightning talk in which I wanted to make the tiniest possible snap.
+A year or so ago, at a company sprint I gave a lightning talk in which I wanted to make the tiniest possible snap (snaps are "[Universal software packages for Linux](https://snapcraft.io/)").
 I "wrote" the talk about 30 minutes before giving it, and didn't fully test everything until I was on stage, in front of half the company.

 For fun, in an interactive way with the audience, I made a snap called `null` with the intention of it being almost completely empty, hence the name.
 I set the name, description, summary, parts and other metadata to the string "null".
 The snap built and installed perfectly fine locally.
 So for extra fun, I registered the name `null` in the store, and then attempted to publish my creation for all to see.